Frequently Asked Question (FAQ)

 3. What are the admission requirements for Undergraduate International Students?

-4. What do I have to do to get my foreign diploma/degree recognised by UTM?
+4. What do I have to do to get my foreign diploma/degree recognized by UTM?

 We require that candidate to submit an academic transcript of his/her qualification/certificate endorsed by the respective school/university.
 Foreign diplomas and degrees will be evaluated by the respective faculty’s admission committee.